pesos/ngo-portal/README.md

 5. Go to `src/` and run the application using, `python run.py` and point your browser to the url that gets displayed.

+## Coding Standard

+We follow the [official Python coding standards (PEP8)](http://www.python.org/dev/peps/pep-0008/) where ever possible.
+As a quick round up of it,

+1. Use 4 spaces for indentation and not tabs.
+2. Make sure you maintain maximum around 80 characters per line of code.
+3. Variable & Class names follow `CamelCase` notation with the exceptions of function names / model's datamembers which follow `under_score` notation.
+4. Finally, make sure the code you write is readable and maintanable with a fair amount of relevant comments.

 ## Contributing

 We love contributors!
 Clone the repository and start sending us pull requests...